mmistakes/minimal-mistakes/_posts/2023-04-15-cater-empower-and-support-collaboration-in-product-design.md

 Inform users about who made each change and when.
 Support error correction with "undo" and "revert" options.

-For example, in product management software, I'd like to see ticket reassignments without receiving email notifications for each change.
+For example, in product management software, I'd like to see ticket reassignments history but I don't want to receive email notifications for each change.
 However, when a team member is added or removed from a project, I prefer to be notified.

 ---

-This approach fosters trust and accelerates team collaboration.
+I hope these three principles will help you craft products that foster trust and accelerate team collaboration.
 Good luck, fellow designers!